x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 3. If you want to use certificates for secure communication between Microsoft 365 or Office 365 and your email server, update the connector your email server uses to receive mail.
 This connector must recognize the right certificate when Microsoft 365 or Office 365 attempts a connection with your server.
 If you're using Exchange, see [Receive Connectors](https://docs.microsoft.com/exchange/mail-flow/connectors/receive-connectors) for more information.
 On the Edge Transport Server or Client Access Server (CAS), configure the default certificate for the Receive connector.
 Update the *TlsCertificateName* parameter on the **Set-ReceiveConnector** cmdlet in the Exchange Management Shell.
 To learn how to open the Exchange Management Shell in your on-premises Exchange organization, see [Open the Exchange Management Shell](https://docs.microsoft.com/powershell/exchange/open-the-exchange-management-shell).

 4. Make a note of the name or IP address of your external-facing email server.
-If you're using Exchange, this is the Fully Qualified Domain Name (FQDN) of your Edge Transport server or CAS that will receive email from Microsoft 365 or Office 365.
+If you're using Exchange, this IP address is the Fully Qualified Domain Name (FQDN) of your Edge Transport server or CAS that will receive email from Microsoft 365 or Office 365.

 5. Open port 25 on your firewall so that Microsoft 365 or Office 365 can connect to your email servers.

 6. Ensure that your firewall accepts connections from all Microsoft 365 or Office 365 IP addresses.
 See [Exchange Online IP addresses and URLs](https://docs.microsoft.com/office365/enterprise/urls-and-ip-address-ranges#exchange-online) for the published IP address ranges.

 7. Make a note of an email address for each domain in your organization.
-You'll need this later to test that your connector is working properly.
+You'll need this email address later to test that your connector is working properly.

 ## Part 1: Configure mail to flow from Microsoft 365 or Office 365 to your on-premises email server

-There are three steps for this:
+There are three steps for this configuration:

 1. Configure your Microsoft 365 or Office 365 environment.